spectrocloud/librarium/docs/docs-content/devx/manage-dev-engine/resource-quota.md

 ---
 sidebar_label: "Resource Quotas"
-title: "Palette Dev Engine for Enterprise developers"
+title: "Resource Quotas"
-description: "Explore Palette Dev Engine as a Free developer"
+description: "Learn about Palette Dev Engine resource quotas."
 hide_table_of_contents: false
 sidebar_position: 0
+tags: ["devx", "app mode", "pde"]
 ---

-# Overview

 This section covers the available deployment environments for Palette Virtual Clusters and the resource quotas that apply to users and virtual clusters.

-# Available Environments
+## Available Environments

 Palette Dev Engine users have access to a Palette-managed cluster group named *beehive*.
 The beehive cluster group is also a *system-level cluster group*, meaning that Spectro Cloud manages it.
 The beehive cluster group falls under the free tier of Palette and comes with its own set of resource limits.
 All users are subject to the following resource quotas when using the beehive cluster group.